What is Screen Printing?

 While the science of the process is in the pad, the art of the process lies in matching the right pad size, shape, and durometer with the right surface to provide best results.
 It can take years of experience to develop the skill to choose the correct pad for each project.

 Which Ink Do I Use?

 As with pad printing, screen printing inks are formulated to match the type of material to be printed.
-Ink lines are developed to provide adhesion and durability for a variety of material such as plastic, glass, metal, wood or ceramic.
+Ink lines are developed to provide adhesion and durability for a variety of materials such as plastic, glass, metal, wood or ceramic.
 However, matching ink to the substrate does not stop there.
 Ink lines are available for practically every plastic material such as (but not limited to) ABS, Acrylic, HIPS, polycarbonate or nylon and for various coatings or paint used on metal products.
 With certain pre- and post-treatment procedures, more difficult materials such as polypropylene, polyethylene, Delrin or Urea can also be screen printed.
-For most applications, inks are either solvent-based, which are cured with time or by adding heat to improve adhesion or durability for some substrates, or UV based using ultra-violet light for an instant cure..
+For most applications, inks are either solvent-based, which are cured with time or by adding heat to improve adhesion or durability for some substrates, or UV based using ultra-violet light for an instant cure.

 Screen Printed Parts in Every Industry

 Screen printing is used to decorate plastic, glass, and metal products – practically any rigid part that requires a logo or marking – from many industries including automotive, medical, electronic devices, cosmetic / health & beauty, and plastic molders and manufacturers.

 Unique’s Screen Printing Capabilities

 At Unique, we offer the following pad printing capabilities:

 We have the capabilities to work with companies across the US and are excited to work with you on your upcoming project!